ben-j-wallace/adolescents/Introduction.md

 This paper begins with a review of racial and ethnic socialization, particularly among white adolescents, and directs it towards a discussion of how schools exist as race-making and socializing institutions.
 I then introduce informal and formal components of public high schools and use meta-analysis to produce conclusions [after this part is written, I can include my conclusions here].

+## Background

+Race is a dynamic social construct that intertwines with the United States's unique history of white domination and marginalization of Black, Indigenous, Latinx, and Asian-American individuals.
+Population geneticists contend that human variation does not satisfy discrete races, yet race remains socially real.
+Racialized practices and social relations across areas of housing, wealth accumulation, health, and education continue to shape individuals' life outcomes.
+Despite these findings, significant associations with race cannot be understood as reflecting racial groups' inherent characteristics.
+Instead, analyses of the "main effect" of race point to micro-level occurrences racism as well as a broader racialized social structure.

+As early as age ___ children begin discovering the significance of race through "social encounters" at various junctures in their development.
+By middle childhood, these experiences obtain subjective relevance, particularly as they construct racial identities.
+By adolescence, racial identities crystallize ...

+### Racial Learning

+Identity formation is one notion acquired by children that is refined through development.
+The process of racial learning,